-Deworming to combat the health and nutritional impact of soil-transmitted helminths
+Deworming to combat the health and nutritional impact of helminth infections

-- feeding on host tissues, including blood, which leads to a loss of iron and protein
+- internal bleeding which can lead to loss of iron and aenemia;

 Status: not currently available